hippiefahrzeug/jeannie/README.md

 Some words about generators
 ---------------------------

 There is an absolute need for code generation, no doubt about it.
-Whenever you're looking for a general purpose generator, you will find huge frameworks/software platforms, and they will all occupy you for hours if not days to get a 'hello world' generated.
+Whenever you're looking for a general purpose generator, you will find huge frameworks/software platforms/systems/etc. and they will all occupy you for many hours if not days to get a 'hello world' generated.
 These tools often have their purpose, for instance as an MDA tool where this kind of complexity is... reassuring.
-However, if you just want to generate some smaller things, the effort is noever justified to use these tools, as they are slow, big, complicated and usually no fun.
+However, if you want to generate some smaller things, the effort is almost never justified to use these tools, as they are slow, big, complicated and usually no fun.

-Because of this reason, most developers end up creating their own ad-hoc generators.
-They get the job done, but the problem is that such generators are often not reusable (or hard to reuse).
+Because of this reason, you probably ended up creating your own ad-hoc generators in the past, right?
+They get the job done, but the problem is that such generators are often not reusable (or hard to reuse), not maintainable and only understandable by you.

-jeannie is optimized for reuse of a generator.
-It has a very simple concept: Everything you need to generate is contained within a module.
-A module is a well defined collection of files.
-Here's how a module is organized.
+jeannie is optimized to address these problems and helps greatly in reusing your generators.
+It has a very simple concept: Everything that defines how something is generated is contained within a module.
+A module is a well defined collection of files:

-    module/
-        scriptlets/
-        templates/
-        BANNER
-        README
+    module/             - can be named authing
+        scriptlets/     - contains your groovy scripts (optional) templates/      - contains the templates
+        BANNER          - this is printed out whenever this generator runs README          - documentation about the module

 You'll basically create a template and possibly a scriptlet, and you have a working generator.
-A module like this can easily be retrieved from a repository.
+A module like this can easily be versioned and retrieved from a repository.
 If you have a project that has its own module that proved to be useful, it can be easily extracted into a widely available module.

 currently working on
 --------------------